sakra/FindMathematica/MANUAL.md

     Mathematica_ABSOLUTIZE_LIBRARY_DEPENDENCIES(
       targetname [ targetname...])

-Under macOS, this function replaces the default install names used for the Wolfram Language shared libraries with absolute paths to those shared libraries for the given targets.
+Under macOS, this function replaces the default install-names used for the Wolfram Language shared libraries with absolute paths to those shared libraries for the given targets.
 On other platforms, the function does not have an effect.

-e.g., in *Mathematica* 10, the default install name for the MathLink shared library is:
+e.g., in *Mathematica* 10, the default install-name for the MathLink shared library is:

     @executable_path/../Frameworks/mathlink.framework/Versions/4.25/mathlink

 This path won't work for stand-alone executables that link to the dynamic MathLink library, unless the mathlink framework directory is added to the `DYLD_LIBRARY_PATH` environment variable.
-This function replaces the reference to the default install name in the given target executable with the absolute path to the MathLink library, which will work without requiring the `DYLD_LIBRARY_PATH` environment variable to be set.
+This function replaces the reference to the default install-name in the given target executable with the absolute path to the MathLink library, which will work without requiring the `DYLD_LIBRARY_PATH` environment variable to be set.